71st Air Refueling Squadron: Air Refueling operations

 The 71st Air Refueling Squadron was activated at Dow Air Force Base, Maine in January 1955.
-The squadron was designated for refueling strategic fighters and was to be colocated with the 506th Strategic Fighter Wing at Dow.
-However the 506th moved to Tinker Air Force Base, Oklahoma and the squadron was assigned directly to Eighth Air Force headquarters until the 4060th Air Refueling Wing was organized as the Strategic Air Command (SAC) wing at Dow.
-The squadron was equipped with KC-97F Stratotankers (also KC-97Gs).
-The squadron was redesignated as the 71st Air Refueling Squadron, Medium on 15 December 1957 and acted as a forward based refueling units supporting Boeing B-47 Stratojet bombers and fighter aircraft deploying to and from Europe.
+The squadron was designated for refueling strategic fighters and was colocated with the 506th Strategic Fighter Wing at Dow.
+However the 506th moved to Tinker Air Force Base, Oklahoma in March, and the squadron was assigned directly to Eighth Air Force headquarters until the 4060th Air Refueling Wing was organized as the Strategic Air Command (SAC) wing at Dow.
+The squadron was equipped with Boeing KC-97F and KC-97G Stratofreighters.
+It was redesignated as a medium refueling squadron on 15 December 1957 and acted as a forward based refueling unit supporting Boeing B-47 Stratojet bombers and fighter aircraft deploying to and from Europe.
+SAC had begun to include refueling in its war plans, and its station at Dow placed it ahead of the faster Stratojets it would refuel, and on their programmed wartime route.

-In February 1960, the 4038th Strategic Wing was activated at Dow as part of SAC's plan to disperse its Boeing B-52 Stratofortress heavy bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike and the squadron was reassigned to it.
+In February 1960, the 4038th Strategic Wing was activated at Dow.
+The 4038th Wing was established by SAC in a program to disperse its Boeing B-52 Stratofortress bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
+SAC bases with large concentrations of bombers made attractive targets.
+SAC’s response was to break up its wings and scatter their aircraft over a larger number of bases.
 The squadron continued to fly KC-97s, however, until 1964 when it reequipped with Boeing KC-135 Stratotankers.
-The squadron provided long range air refueling support and participated in military exercises and special operations.
-It deployed aircraft and aircrews to Europe, the Middle East, and Alaska supporting the European, Alaskan, and Pacific Tanker Task Forces while maintaining a high state of combat readiness.
-The 71st also supported USAF operations in Southeast Asia.
+The KC-135 could deliver twice the amount of fuel to the B-52 without the losses caused by the descent and climb required to refuel with the KC-97.